Assistant Resident Director

 Minimum Qualifications

-A successful candidate will have the following qualifications: Undergraduate experience living on campus.
-Enrolled in a graduate program at Northwestern University or other local institution for the entire 2023-2024 academic year.
+- Enrollment in a graduate program at Northwestern University or another institution for the entire 2025-2026 academic year

 Preferred Qualifications

-Enrolled in the Master of Science in Higher Education Administration and Policy program at Northwestern or comparable program at another local institution.
+- Enrolled in the Master of Science in Higher Education Administration and Policy program at Northwestern or comparable program at another local institution

 Application Process